GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/chat-channel-components/message-list.md

 ### cacheSizeOnChatDismiss

 The `cacheSizeOnChatDismiss` parameter specifies how large the image cache is after leaving a channel.
-The default is set to `1024 * 1024 * 100` byte and it means that when the user is leaving a channel, the image cache that [Nuke](https://github.com/kean/Nuke) uses is trimmed down to that size so that it doesn't take up too much memory.
+The default is set to `1024 * 1024 * 100` bytes and it means that when the user is leaving a channel, the image cache that [Nuke](https://github.com/kean/Nuke) uses is trimmed down to that size so that it doesn't take up too much memory.

 Changing this parameter needs careful consideration of memory allocation limits, so this should only be changed when knowing the exact impacts of it.